-Task Consultant Service Description 150 Annual Traffic Signal Retiming Purpose: Improve corridor/intersection reliability and safety.
-Key Tasks: Review and document the type, age, condition, capability of the equipment, and existing timing plan at each intersection within the arterial, existing phasing, number of lanes and lane assignments, and the coordinating medium on an agency of FDOT inspection form.
-Determine the optimum system timing pattern(s) for the optimum cycle length during different times of the day/week.
-An 8-Hour Turning Movement Count (TMC) shall be taken for those hours encompassing the morning, midday peak and afternoon traffic periods and/or peak periods during which warranting volumes exist in an off-peak period.
-Collect traffic count data on each approach to the intersection for a minimum period of 24 hours during typical weekday traffic conditions.
+Task 150 Consultant Service Annual Traffic Signal Retiming Purpose: Improve corridor/intersection reliability and safety.
+Key Tasks: Review and document the type, age, condition, capability the equipment, and existing timing plan at each intersection within the arterial, existing phasing, number of lanes and lane assignments, an coordinating medium on an agency of FDOT inspection form.
+Determing the optimum system timing pattern(s) for the optimum cycle length different times of the day/week.
+An 8-Hour Turning Movement Count (TMC) shall be taken for those hours encompassing the morning, micropeak and afternoon traffic periods and/or peak periods during which warranting volumes exist in an off-peak period.
+Collect traffic count described to the contraction of the count on each approach to the intersection for a minimum period of 24 hours during typical weekday traffic conditions.
 To determine the volume of traffic utilizing a road, the Project Manager may authorize the collection of seven-day continuous traffic counts at select stations.
-Schedule: July 2022 through June 2024 Est. Cost: \$2,350,000 (FY22/23: \$1,149,459 + FY23/24: \$1,200,000) Fund Source: SU 150 Annual Before/After Study for Signal Retiming Purpose: Assess return on investment for traffic signal retiming program.
+Schedule: July 2022 through June 2024 Est. Cost: \$2,350,000 (FY22/23: \$1,149,459 + FY23/24: \$1,200,000) Fund Source: SU 150 Annual Before/After Study for Signal Retiming (2022-2023) Project schedule spans fiscal years.
+Funding identified in UPWP FY 23/24 and future FY 24/25 Purpose: Assess return on investment for traffic signal retiming program.
 Key Tasks: Initial setup and scheduling will include coordination of data collection procedures and scheduling of data collection at the specified roadway locations with close coordination between the consultant, MetroPlan Orlando, local agency, Orange, Osceola, and Seminole Counties.
 Establish the performance measures to be used to evaluate the effectiveness of signal retiming on each corridor.
 Performance measures may include intersection delay, corridor travel time, or other metrics.
 The data collection will be unique to each performance measure.
 Data analysis will be conducted for each corridor according to the selected performance measure.
 Travel time data will be reduced into the proper format for use in traffic operations and Level of Service (LOS) analysis.
 The output will summarize data for each corridor which shall include distance traveled, time duration, average speed, roadway class, speed limit of roadway segment and LOS.
-Schedule: July 2022 through June 2024 Est. Cost: \$273,343 (FY22/23: \$123,343 + FY23/24: \$150,000) Fund Source: PL 150 Electric Vehicle (EV) Charging Master Plan Project schedule spans fiscal years.
+Schedule: July 2022 through August 2024 Est. Cost: \$219,690 (FY23/24: \$208,705 + FY24/25: \$10,985) Fund Source: PL 150 Electric Vehicle (EV) Charging Master Plan Project schedule spans fiscal years.
 Funding identified in UPWP FY 23/24 and future FY 24/25 Purpose: Provide a regional approach for supporting current and future EV drivers traveling within the MPO planning area.
 Four key objectives: Provide background information on EV technologies, Assess EV supply equipment, Gap analysis of projected EV supply equipment needs, and Make recommendation on policies and regulations for partner jurisdictions to consider in implementing EV charger sites.
 Key Tasks: Agency and public participation including topic specific workshops; Assess Electric vehicle supply equipment using a mix of field reconnaissance, survey, or other means of data collection; Analysis and identification of potential of charging infrastructure; Develop implementation and monitoring plan.
-Schedule: August 2023 through June 2024 Est. Cost: \$200,000 (FY23/24) Fund Source: PL
+Schedule: August 2023 through June 2024 Est. Cost: \$167,832 (FY23/24: \$130,000 + FY24/25: \$37,832) Fund Source: PL